 Mass Audubon works individually and in partnership with others throughout the state to conserve important natural lands—forever.
 Here are projects that urgently need your help.

-Mass Audubon has an opportunity to protect a 1,500-acre property that boasts extensive and beautiful intact forest, a wide range of rare plants and animals, and miles of trails—all within close proximity to hundreds of thousands of people.
+Mass Audubon has an opportunity to protect a 1,500-acre property that boasts extensive and beautiful intact forest, a wide range of rare plants and animals, and miles of trails—all within close proximity to a large population hub.
 Learn More >

 Mass Audubon has an opportunity to protect 67-acres adjacent to High Ledges Wildlife Sanctuary in Shelburne Falls, which would create a wildlife corridor of more than 1,000 connected acres.
 Learn More >